SSDBM/2022/venue.md

 The conference will be held in the **Lundbeckfond Auditorium, Biocenter, North Campus** of University of Copenhagen.
 The Lundbeckfond Auditorium was donated by the Lundbeck Foundation and can accommodate 340 people.

-**Notice**: Due to the summer vocation, the Biocenter building has all the doors locked.
+**Notice**: Due to the summer vacation, the Biocenter building has all the doors locked.
 If you cannot get into the building, please contact (SMS) our assistant Yijian (+45 50385640) and she will open the door for you.

 - Address of the Biocenter building: [Ole Maaløes Vej 5, 2200 København](https://goo.gl/maps/TCF1c8Qn1RbB5TaC9)
 - The Lundbeckfond Auditorium is located on the ground floor of Biocenter.
 Check the [building map](https://www.biocenter.ku.dk/english/map/) to find the auditorium.